Positive oriented Thompson links: Unknotting positive oriented Thompson links

 \section{Unknotting positive oriented Thompson links}

+The unknotting number of a knot is the smallest number of crossing changes (over all possible diagrams) required to transform the knot into the unknot, see e.g. \cite{Licko}.
 The next theorem provides an upper bound for the unknotting number of $\vec{\CL}(g)$ when $g$ is in $\vec{F}_+$.
 We will use $4$-valent plane trees in order to describe elements of $\vec{F}_+$, as in the proof of Theorem 1.
-As we will see, these trees can be reduced to an empty tree by using a set of seven moves as shown in Figure \ref{moves}. \begin{theorem} For any $g\in\vec{F}_+$, the unknotting number is at most equal to the number of applications of 6-move depicted in Figure \ref{moves}. \end{theorem} \begin{proof} Let $(T_+,T_-)$ be a pair of ternary trees in $F_3$.
-Thanks to Lemma \ref{F3pos} we can make an induction on the number $n$ of leaves.
+As we will see, these trees can be reduced to an empty tree by using a set of seven moves as shown in Figure \ref{moves}. \begin{theorem} For any $g\in\vec{F}_+$, the unknotting number is at most equal to the number of applications of sixth move depicted in Figure \ref{moves}. \end{theorem} \begin{proof} Let $(T_+,T_-)$ be a pair of ternary trees in $F_{3,+}$.
+We give a proof by induction on the number $n$ of leaves, using Lemma \ref{F3pos}.
 When $n=3$, the element $(T_+,T_-)$ is the trivial element of $F_3$ and the corresponding link is trivial.
 Now there are seven cases to deal with.
 Indeed, an easy inductive argument shows that $T_+$ contains one of the subtrees depicted in Figure \ref{moves} (the leaves of this tree are a subset of the leaves of $T_+$).

-The edges in red in the above figure will be erased.\\ As we shall see, in all the cases, but case 6), we simply apply Reidemeister moves of type I and II, and (possibly) remove unknots.
-Only in case 6) we need to turn a positive crossing into negative.
+The edges in red in the figure will be erased.\\ As we shall see, in all the cases, but case 6), we simply apply Reidemeister moves of type I and II, and (possibly) remove unknots.
+In this proof we only make use of the first method for constructing links (see Section \ref{secdue}).
+In particular, all the Reidemeister moves are described in the framework of Tait diagrams.
+In these cases we often erase pairs of parallel edges.
+If the sources and targets of these edges both have degree greater than two, then we are performing a Reidemeister move of type II.
+Otherwise, we are removing an unknot.
+Clearly, removing unknots does not change the unknotting number and, thus, we are always allowed to erase pairs of parallel edges.